kerogs/Sword-Master-Story-Dashboard/README.md

 </p>

 <!-- IMPORTANT -->
-# Important Announcement: Project Deprecation and Update
+# Important Announcement

+> [!NOTE]
+> If any issues arise with coupon retrieval, please configure the User-Agent setting in the PHP script in ``src/php/update/coupons-checker.php`` , as this is only a temporary solution to bypass certain protections.

 > [!IMPORTANT]
-> The Sword Master Story Dashboard is no longer functioning correctly, as the PHP script is unable to retrieve coupons from the website.
-Unfortunately, this means the service is currently unavailable. <br><br> However, I am working on a new version of the website (v2), which will be available in a separate repository.
-You can access the new project here: [SMSDv2](https://github.com/kerogs/SMSDv2). <br><br> Thank you for your understanding, and I appreciate your continued support!
+> I am actively working on a new version of the Sword Master Story Dashboard (v2), which will be available in a separate repository.
+You can follow the progress here: [SMSDv2](https://github.com/kerogs/SMSDv2). <br><br> Thank you for your support and understanding as I work to improve the platform!

 <hr>